cogentcore/core/docs/content/foundations/events.md

 ## Key events and Focus

-The [[events.KeyChord] is the main key event, because it provides the full set of modifiers in a string-formatted form, whereas the more basic [[events.Key]] event records each specific key down and up event using standardized key codes.
+The [[events.KeyChord]] is the main key event, because it provides the full set of modifiers in a string-formatted form, whereas the more basic [[events.Key]] event records each specific key down and up event using standardized key codes.

 Key events are mainly sent to the single _current focus_ Widget, which is determined by focus-changing events and typically has a style indicating that it is in focus.
 However, see the next section for other ways to get key events based on priority ordering.

 ## Priority Ordering (First, Final)

-There are three levels of event handlers (see [[event.Listener]]): `First`, regular, and `Final`, which are processed in that order (and last added, first processed within each Listener).
+There are three levels of event handlers (see [[events.Listener]]): `First`, regular, and `Final`, which are processed in that order (and last added, first processed within each Listener).
 This allows a default event handler to get first crack at handling a given event, even though it is added last, for example, by adding it to First.

 ### Key events